George Müller: Early work

-In 1829, Müller offered to work with Jews in England through the London Society for Promoting Christianity Amongst the Jews.
+In 1829, Müller offered to work with the Jews in England through the London Society for Promoting Christianity Amongst the Jews.
 He arrived in London on 19 March of that year, but by mid-May, he fell ill and did not think that he would survive.
 He was sent to Teignmouth to recuperate and, while there he met Henry Craik, who became his lifelong friend.
 Müller returned to London in September, but after ten days started to feel unwell again.
 He blamed his failing health on his having been confined to his house because of his studies.
 He asked the Society to send him out to preach but received no reply.
 By the end of November, he became doubtful whether the Society was the right place for him and on 12 December made the decision to leave but to wait for a month before writing.
 Müller returned to Exmouth in East Devon, England on 31 December for a short holiday and preached at various meetings while there.
 He wrote to the Society in early January, requesting that they might consider allowing him to remain with them if they would allow him "to labor in regard to time and place as the Lord might direct me".
 This they refused to do at a meeting on 27 January 1830, communicating this to Müller in writing, and thus bringing to an end his association with the London Society.
 He moved from Exmouth to Teignmouth and preached several times for Craik, which led to a number of the congregation asking him to stay and be the minister of Ebenezer Chapel in Shaldon, Devon, on a salary of £55 per annum.
 On 7 October 1830, he married Mary Groves, the sister of Anthony Norris Groves.
 At the end of October, he renounced his regular salary, believing that the practice could lead to church members giving out of duty, not desire.
 He also eliminated the renting of church pews, arguing that it gave unfair prestige to the wealthy (based primarily on James 2:1–9).